 Take a close look at the spots on this giraffe by the way, I only saw this after I took the picture ;-)

 We only ordered take away coffee, because we bought pastries at a bakery around the corner so we could have a little picnic in a nearby park.

-This is the perfect place for lunch after a stroll through Estrela Park.
+Raffi's Bagels is the perfect place for lunch after a stroll through Estrela Park.
 They have a small terrace which is away from all the hustle and bustle.
-The home made lime/ginger lemonade was refreshing on this hot summer day!
+The home made lime/ginger lemonade was refreshing on a hot summer day!

-Note: there is no sign outside, just go into the carpark (I know it sounds strange, but trust me) and take the elevator (or stairs) to the 5th floor.
+Note: there is no sign outside, just go into the carpark and take the elevator (or stairs) to the 5th floor.

-Here you will have great castle and river views, good cocktails and bites to get your evening started at The Insólito Restaurant & Bar.
+Great castle and river views, good cocktails and bites to get your evening started at The Insólito Restaurant & Bar.

-I could write an entire blog about this place!
+I could write an entire blog about A Cevicheria!
 What's not to love about this amazing restaurant and their perfect preparation of the Peruvian national dish!?

 Expect to wait a while before you will get a table (they don't take reservations).